JaySLee/covid/README.md

 Here, non-ICU hospital bed occupancy (_x_-axis) plotted against ICU bed occupancy (_y_-axis).
 - Points left of the diagonal could indicate more severe covid.
-- The unidimensional ratio can be seen in the purple line of plots of [2.2](#hospital-occupancy-trends)
+- The unidimensional ratio can be seen in the purple line of plots of [2.2](#hospital-occupancy-trends).
-  - But this doesn't easily explain (to me) the semi-circular trajectories.
+- Semi-circular trajectories might be explained by time gap for those moved from hospital to ICU bed.

 <p align="center"><img src="/fig/cv_kb_ibc.png" width="40%"><img src="/fig/cv_kb_ibc_log.png" width="40%"></p>